infinity-technical/platform-engineering/README.md

 The solution should measurably improve delivery time.

-### 1.3 Can the load balancer affect the operation of the Apache web server ?
+### 1.3 Does the load balancer affect the operation of the Apache web server ?

 A simple load balancing approach should not; a more sophisticated approach may involve changes to the requests and responses which will need to be investigated as part of a comprehensive solution defintion.